13 Packaging Cost per Order Statistics For eCommerce Stores

 9) Automated packing solutions help decrease labor costs associated with packaging

 Businesses can significantly cut expenses by implementing automated packaging systems.
-Companies often find that packaging automation can reduce labor costs by decreasing the number of workers needed for manual packing tasks.
+Packaging automation can reduce labor costs by decreasing the number of workers needed for manual packing tasks.

 10) Packaging costs typically make up 15-20% of the total fulfillment cost per order